 THE HONOUR AWARDS CEREMONY

 The format of Honour Awards is a cocktail evening where the winners of the awards are announced, interspersed with entertainment, socialising, and silent auction bidding.
-Over 350 people attend the event, including LGBTI community members, LGBTI personalities, political dignitaries, entertainment celebrities and LGBTI community leaders.
-As well as recognising outstanding individuals and organisations in the LGBTI community, Honour raises much needed money to support programs and services supported by ACON which create a healthier and safer community for all.
+Over 350 people attend the event, including LGBTI community members, LGBTI personalities, political dignitaries, entertainment celebrities and community leaders.

 Above: 2018 Honour Award winners.
 Photo: Robert Knapman Photography